COPRS/infrastructure/docs/user_manuals/how-to/HMI configuration backups.md

 ### Dashboards

-The grafana operator allows for grafana dashboards to be saved in configuration files as `GrafanaDahsboard` resources.
+The grafana operator allows for grafana dashboards to be saved in configuration files as `GrafanaDashboard` resources.

 To create such a configuration file, follow the [grafana operator documentation](https://github.com/grafana-operator/grafana-operator/tree/master/deploy/examples/dashboards), which provides many examples of `GrafanaDashboard` configuration files.

-Once the created the configuration file has been created:
+Once the configuration file has been created:
 - put it in the same directory as the app it concerns.
 For instance, the `myapp` dashboard should be at `apps/myapp/mygrafanadashboard.yaml`.
 - add the name of the configuration file in the `kustomization.yaml` file under the "resources" as so: